What are personal boundaries in people's lives?

 Understand why you must set personal boundaries and healthy limits to enjoy sanity, and emotional health for positive relationships.

-Establishing healthy personal boundaries is crucial for maintaining healthy relationships and overall well-being.
+Establishing healthy personal boundaries is important for maintaining healthy relationships and being respected.

-These boundaries serve as guidelines that determine how you want to be treated, what you consider acceptable behaviour, and how much you are willing to give in any given situation.
+These boundaries serve as guidelines that determine how you want to be treated, what you consider acceptable behavior, and how much you are willing to give in any given situation.

 As an introverted person, setting personal boundaries comes naturally to me as I set them early enough around people.